 3. Click on the “External storage” option in the left sidebar.
 It will show you all the external storage devices connected to your Chromebook, including your SD card.

 4. Click on your SD card’s name to open it.
-You should now see all of the files and folders stored on your SD card.
+You should now see all of the files and folders stored on that SD card.

 1. To access the SD card on Chromebook using the Chrome OS Settings app, follow these steps: